lorebianchi98/CountingDINO/README.md

 # CountingDINO 🧮🦕
-## **A Training-free Pipeline for Exemplar-based Class-Agnostic Counting**
+## **A Training-free Pipeline for Class-Agnostic Counting using Unsupervised Backbones**

 This is the official implementation of the paper:
-**“CountingDINO: A Training-free Pipeline for Exemplar-based Class-Agnostic Counting”**
+**“CountingDINO: A Training-free Pipeline for Class-Agnostic Counting using Unsupervised Backbones”**

 ---

 ## Updated
-:fire: 11/2025: **"CountingDINO: A Training-free Pipeline for Exemplar-based Class-Agnostic Counting"** has been accepted to WACV2026 in Tucson! 🌵
+:fire: 11/2025: **"CountingDINO: A Training-free Pipeline for Class-Agnostic Counting using Unsupervised Backbones"** has been accepted to WACV2026 in Tucson! 🌵

 ## Installation